 Within this SWMP document, a description of the jointly executed permit compliance activities can be found.
 This includes information about the activities that took place during the previous year along with schedules for activities in the upcoming year.
-In 2019 the Port's SWMP will continue to be implemented in accordance with S5 of the 2014-2019 Permit, and the Interlocal agreement with the City.
-Joint planning and implementation of compliance strategies for the new 2019-2014 Permit will begin when the new permit is issued in July 2019, in order to meet all requirements therein.
+In 2020 the Port's SWMP will continue to be implemented in accordance with S5 of the 2019-2024 Permit, and the Interlocal agreement with the City.
+Joint planning and implementation of compliance strategies for the new 2019-2024 Permit began when the new permit was issued in July 2019, in order to meet all requirements therein.